sumup-oss/circuit-ui/.changeset/sharp-mugs-marry.md

 '@sumup/circuit-ui': minor
 ---

-Added two new components, `Avatar` and `ImageInput`, to display and upload avatar images.
+Added a new `Avatar` component to display identity or object images.